 Editor's note: It is FFS if the name of "MCData-FD-5" reference point should be renamed to use a different number (such as MCData-FD-9) to avoid conflicting with the existing MCData base reference points (MCData-1, MCData-2 …) in numbering.

 - MCData content server is a repository area in the MCData trust domain that allows authorized MCData user to temporarily store files that are intended to share to other MCData users.
 It provides common pool of storage area (i.e. size) to all authorized MCData users to use, no personal space is allocated.
 An authorized MCData user can use the supported operations on the defined reference point to upload shared files and download the files that are shared to him.
 The MCData server will use the defined reference point to access the files stored in the MCData content server and support the necessary operational supports.
 As part of the file life cycle management the temporarily stored files will be removed peoridically based on the Mission Critical service provider policy.
+An MCData content server may share files with another MCData content server in another MCData system to support interconnection.

-NOTE: The security aspects of MCData content server and its operational supports are the responsibility of SA3 and thus outside the scope of the present document.
+NOTE 2: The security aspects of MCData content server and its operational supports are the responsibility of SA3 and thus outside the scope of the present document.